What We Do

 This ‘endurance investing’ approach is best reinforced by a collaborative, research-driven decision-making structure.
 Trades should be infrequent, following debate, discussion and ‘fair and sophisticated criticism’ of potential allocation decisions.
 We see low portfolio turnover as a virtue.

 Arisaig has always followed a consensus-based approach to decision-making, eschewing an overreliance on individual portfolio managers and the ‘sharpshooter’ approach prone to impulsive, short-termist behavioural pitfalls.
 We take investment decisions by using an Investment Committee (IC) structure which is chaired by our Singapore licensed investment management entity and made up of partners.
-There is a separate sub-IC per each strategy in order to ensure accountability within the collegiate IC structure.

 The IC represents the final stage of a long, team-based research process which builds towards investment consensus.
 Nonetheless, we believe it is important to reinforce the behavioural benefits of collective decision-making at this final stage of the process through the formal committee structure.